 The applications will be evaluated based on the following criteria:

 Applications will be reviewed by a selection committee consisting of the Department Administrator(s), Clinical Faculty, and Chiefs of Service of the Kaiser Permanente Physical Medicine and Rehabilitation Department where your application is submitted.

 Kaiser Permanente is an equal opportunity employer and does not discriminate on the basis of race, creed, color, gender, age, national or ethnic origin, sexual orientation, and disability or health status.

 Minimal eligibility requirements for acceptance into the program include:

 - Licensure as a Physical Therapist by the Physical Therapy Board of California.

 - Comply with all Kaiser Permanente employment requirements.

-- Complete an accredited Physical Therapy Residency or Fellowship Program
+- Complete an accredited Physical Therapy Residency or Fellowship Program or equivalent training

 Desirable applicants include those who…

 - Have completed a clinical residency in orthopaedic physical therapy.

 - Have attained Board Certification as a Clinical Specialist in Orthopaedic Physical Therapy.